studentIvan/studentivan.ru/blog/_posts/2017-07-23-tinymce-events-hacking.markdown

 #### How I faced with TinyMCE

-Few months ago I did start the work on **Plomino** project.
+A few months ago I did start the work on **Plomino** project.

-At first the Plomino is a visual form builder and it has built with **TinyMCE**.
+At first, the Plomino is a visual form builder and it has built with **TinyMCE**.

 I was a Senior Developer on this project and have solved a lot of issues with TinyMCE to make it working as we were wanted.

-#### How to set the callbacks on tinymce events, without setup
+#### How to set the callbacks on TinyMCE events, without setup

 ```javascript
 const editor = tinymce.get(editorId);